 This means that there is some money to be made here, all you have to do is to put together a course teaching a skill you have mastered.

 Once again, know that you don’t necessarily have to develop a course on your own, there are thousands of freelancers out there that would be more than willing to do it for you.

 Just come up with an idea that could sell, and sort out the kinks as you move forward and create residual income.

 Let’s be honest here for a second, this option requires a lot of initial investment.
 Still, if you have some money saved up, I advise you to look into it, as these things can turn out to be a true goldmine.

-Location plays a major role with self-service car washes, so pick your spots carefully.
+Location plays a major role in self-service car washes, so pick your spots carefully.
 Best of all, you won’t have to do any of the work in order to get there.

-Self-service car wash can be great source of passive income.
+A self-service car wash can be a great source of passive income.

 10. Own a vending machine